naivelogic/xview3_ship_detection/README.md

 _updated_: at the end of the xView3 challenge our submission was ranked in the top 50, rank 45.
 This was before xView3 removed the unverified submissions.

-* paper draft: `paper/Improve Illegal Ship Detection Using Pixel-Wise Mask.pdf`
+* paper draft: `Improve Illegal Ship Detection Using Pixel-Wise Mask.pdf`
 * presentation: `paper/xView3 Challenge Paper Summary Presentation.pdf`

 __Results__